OpenSight/janus-cloud/README.md

 - Monitor the status of the Janus server, and report it to Janus-proxy through HTTP
 - Calculate the workload of the Janus server
 - Support post the status/workload statistic to multi HTTP URL
+- Auto destroy for the idle video room

 Note: the process of the Janus server can be started and maintained by the other system tools or system administrator manual, instead of Janus-sentinel.
 In this case, Janus-sentinel is only responsible for monitoring Janus server's status by its WebSocket API.
 But this approach is not a good idea.